sonic-net/SONiC/doc/mgmt/Management Framework.md

     DeleteEntryField|    none          | HDEL(fields)      | ValidateEditConfig(
     (k,v)           |                  |                   |   DEL_FIELDS)

 ##### 3.2.2.7 Transformer

-Transformer provides a generic infrastructure for Translib to programmatically translate YANG to ABNF/Redis schema and vice versa, using YANG extensions to define translation hints on the YANG paths.
-At run time, the translation hints are mapped to an in-memory Transformer Spec that provides two-way mapping between YANG and ABNF/Redis schema for Transformer to perform data translation.
-In case that SONiC YANG modules are used by NBI applications, the Transformer performs 1:1 mapping between a YANG object and a SONiC DB object without a need to write application codes or any translation hints.
+Transformer provides the underlying infrastructure for developers to translate data from YANG to ABNF/Redis schema and vice versa, using YANG extensions annotated to YANG paths to provide translation methods.
+At run time, the YANG extensions are mapped to an in-memory Transformer Spec that provides two-way mapping between YANG and ABNF/Redis schema for Transformer to perform data translation while processing SET/GET operations.

+In case that SONiC YANG modules are used by NBI applications, the Transformer performs 1:1 mapping between a YANG object and a SONiC DB object without a need to write special translation codes.
+If the openconfig YANGs are used by NBI applications, you may need special handling to translate data between YANG and ABNF schema.
+In such case, you can annotate YANG extensions and write callbacks to perform translations where required.

-With the Transformer, a developer needs only to provide:
+For special handling, a developer needs to provide:
-1. A YANG annotation file to define translation hints: To map YANG objects to DB objects (external callbacks used for complex mapping). e.g. ACL sequence id ‘1’ mapped to ‘RULE_1’ in Redis DB
+1. An annotation file to define YANG extensions on YANG paths where translation required e.g. In openconfig-acl.yang, ACL FORWARDING_ACTION "ACCEPT" mapped to "FORWARD", ACL sequence id ‘1’ mapped to ‘RULE_1’ in Redis DB etc.
-2. The necessary callback code that provides translation from YANG to DB and vice versa
+2. Transformer callbacks to perform translation

 ###### 3.2.2.7.1 Components

 Transformer consists of the following components and data:
 * **Transformer Spec:** a collection of translation hints
 * **Spec Builder:** loads YANG and annotation files to dynamically build YANG schema tree and Transformer Spec.
-* **Transformer Core:** perform main transformer tasks, i.e. encode/decode YGOT, traverse the payload, lookup YANG schema tree and Transformer spec, call Transformer methods, construct the results, error reporting etc.
+* **Transformer Core:** perform main transformer tasks, i.e. encode/decode YGOT, traverse the payload, lookup Transformer spec, call Transformer methods, construct the results, error reporting etc.
-* **Built-in Default Transformer method:** perform static 1:1 translation and key generation
+* **Built-in Default Transformer method:** perform static translation
 * **Overloaded Transformer methods:** callback functions invoked by Transformer core to perform complex translation with developer supplied translation logic
-* **Ouput framer:** aggregate the translation pieces returned from default and overloaded methods to construct the output
+* **Ouput framer:** aggregate the translated pieces returned from default and overloaded methods to construct the output payload
 * **Method overloader:** dynamically lookup and invoke the overloaded transformer methods during data translation
 * **YANG schema tree:** provides the Transformer with the schema information that can be accessed by Transformer to get node information, like default values, parent/descendant nodes, etc.